bhushanhiwase/SDN-based-Cloud-center-using-Mininet/README.md

 Simulation of SDN based Cloud center using Mininet, Authors - Bhushan Hiwase

-Submitted for class project, Broadband Communication Networks, SJSU Instructed by Prof Nadir Mir.
+Submitted for class project, Subject; Broadband Communication Networks, SJSU Instructed by Prof Nadir Mir.

 Following are the steps for installation: